te-online/timemanager/README.md

 ## Automated testing

 Some end-to-end testing is done using [Cypress](https://www.cypress.io/).
-Tests currently cover basic features of the app and run in a headless Chrome browser on a dockerized Nextcloud instance.
+Tests currently cover basic features of the app and run in a headless Chrome browser on a containerized Nextcloud instance.
 For this repository tests run on [a mirror repository on Gitlab](https://gitlab.com/te-online/timemanager).

 To run tests locally, change into the `tests` directory.
 Before running or working on tests, run `npm install` to install dependencies.
 Make sure to create a `.env` file based on `.env.example` and a `cypress.env.json` based on `cypress.env.example.json`; values can be chosen freely, only make sure they align between the two files.

-To run the app, install docker and docker-compose on your machine.
+To run the app, install podman and podman-compose on your machine.

-- Then run `docker-compose up`,
+- Then in the `tests` directory run `podman-compose up`,
-- followed by `docker exec $(docker ps -qf "name=app") sh -c 'chown www-data:root custom_apps'`.
+- followed by `podman exec $(podman ps -qf "name=app") sh -c 'chown www-data:root custom_apps'`.
 - Wait for the app to be ready,
-- then run `docker exec -u www-data $(docker ps -qf "name=app") sh -c 'php -f ./occ app:disable firstrunwizard'`.
+- then run `podman exec -u www-data $(podman ps -qf "name=app") sh -c 'php -f ./occ app:disable firstrunwizard'`.
-- Then activate the app by running `docker exec -u www-data $(docker ps -qf "name=app") sh -c 'php -f ./occ app:enable timemanager'`
+- Then activate the app by running `podman exec -u www-data $(podman ps -qf "name=app") sh -c 'php -f ./occ app:enable timemanager'`
 - Finally, run `npm start` and use Cypress' UI to start running the tests included in the spec file.

-To shut down containers and delete the temporary volumes, run `docker-compose down -v` in a second terminal while you're in the same `tests` directory.
+To shut down containers and **delete** the temporary volumes, run `podman-compose down -v` in a second terminal while you're in the same `tests` directory.

 Test cases might depend on running in a specific order.
-This means you might need to wind down your docker containers and start them again as described above when re-running tests.
+This means you might need to wind down your containers and start them again as described above when re-running tests.

 **New features** are supposed to be covered by end-to-end tests in a way that reflects their average usage.